mapzen/wikipedia-counter/README.md

 [here](https://de.wikipedia.org/wiki/Wikipedia:WikiProjekt_Georeferenzierung/Hauptseite/Wikipedia-World/en)
 3.)
 Gernerate a list of pagecount files to download (currently manual, a sample for Sept 2015 is included)
 4.)
-Run crunch.sh and wait
+Read and modify crunch.sh to suit your needs, run it, and wait 5.)
-5.)
 View the output of top viewed pages with location data that is calculated automatically 6.)
 Run other interesting queries and report back!